Preference Learning in School Choice Problems: Equilibrium Analysis

+For the first part of \autoref{prop:transition_by_alpha}, note that the given mechanism is DA, but the belief on others' strategies $r$ is greater than $r^D$.
+Since the rank-order choices are believed to be more homogeneous ($r > r^D > \hat{r}$), the mechanism is believed to rely on random tie-breaking to a greater degree.
+In response, students acquire less information, and their rank-order reports become less sensitive to preference shocks and more homogeneous, leading to a reduction in the incentives for information acquisition.
+A similar intuition applies to the second part.

-\autoref{prop:transition_by_beta} and \autoref{prop:transition_by_alpha} imply a tatonnement best-response dynamics, as shown in \autoref{fig:tatonnement}.
-We start from the equilibrium allocation of the Boston mechanism (blue-dashed line).
-If the mechanism changes to the DA, while students best respond to $r^B$, they are more likely to submit $sab$ than before, especially when their unobservable preference types are near $1-v$.
-Hence, rank-order submissions become more homogeneous, and the mechanism relies more on tie-breaking, and the resulting allocation is less efficient.
-The following transitions, leading ultimately to the DA equilibrium (red-solid line), represent the reinforcing cycle.
-More homogeneous rank-order submissions discourage costly information acquisition and lead to even more homogeneous rank-order reports.
-The resulting sequence of allocations is increasingly inefficient and less dependent on preference types.
+\autoref{fig:tatonnement} illustrates the implications of \autoref{prop:transition_by_beta} and \autoref{prop:transition_by_alpha} in terms of allocation efficiency.
+The blue dashed line represents the allocation in the Boston mechanism equilibrium.
+When the mechanism changes to the DA, but students best respond to $r^B$, their rank-order choices become more homogeneous, especially when their unobservable preference types are near $1-v$.
+The following transitions, leading ultimately to the DA equilibrium, drawn in red solid line, represent the reinforcing cycle between more homogeneous rank-order choices and less information acquisition.
+In the sequence of students' behavior adjustments, the allocations become increasingly inefficient.